 Group Buying Program

 Appliances

 Trail Appliances offers an expanded appliance program for members with eight stores located across the province and a team of dedicated professionals to assist with sales, service and delivery.

 Co-op Telecom Program

 Get on board with the Co-op Telecom Program and get 40% discounts on HDTV and High Speed Internet!

-Cabinets and Countertops

-CHF BC's cabinets and countertop program offers members great deals on cabinet and countertop cabinet and countertop products.
-Installation comes with a two-year labour warranty and a five-year limited product labour warranty and a five-year limited product warranty.
+Cabinets and Countertops CHF BC's cabinets and countertop program offers members great deals on cabinet and countertop products.
+Installation comes with a two-year labour warranty and a five-year limited product warranty.
 The best in the industry.
+Waste Collection and Recycling Waste Connections Canada offers excellent member pricing on regular scheduled waste and recycling collection service, extra pickups and temporary clean-up bins.